 TSW, along with other subconsultants, completed the 2005 Master Plan for MidTown Columbus, which established a long-term vision for revitalization within the Wynnton Road corridor and surrounding neighborhoods.
-After its completion, TSW was retained to conduct the Wynnton Road Redevelopment Strategy Analysis, which built upon previous planning efforts and helped in understanding redevelopment opportunities along the corridor for approximately 250+ acres and how public investment could be leveraged to support redevelopment.
+After its completion, TSW was retained to conduct the Wynnton Road Redevelopment Study, which built upon previous planning efforts and helped in understanding redevelopment opportunities along the corridor for approximately 250+ acres and how public investment could be leveraged to support redevelopment.

 The analysis included four key elements, which helped establish a blueprint for revitalization strategies along the corridor:

 - Site identification, which identifies underutilized or threatened historic buildings and parcels expected to redevelop along Wynnton Road in the next 20 years.

 - Site programming, which assigns a possible program to each redevelopment site.